quiz130/concurrency-csharp/README.md

 4. When you are using return await consider returning just the `Task` and not awaiting to not avoid a context switch, but don't do this if you are in a `try/catch` block.
 5. Consider using `ConfigureAwait(false)` when you don't want to resume in the same synchronization context, but in .NET CORE doesn't have a synchronization context so it is the same of not using it.
 6. Use `ValueTask` when you can return another value before the `await`./

+**Synchronization context** represents the environmnet in which asynchronous operations run.
+It ensures that asyncrhronous code can interact correctly with environments that have specific requirements, such as UI threads in Windows Forms or WPF applications.

+`ConfigureAwait` allows developers to specify whether or not to return the execution to the original synchronization context after an asynchronous operation completes.